Santería: Toque de santo

-Practitioners believe that the consecrated batá contain a substance called añá, itself an avatar of Ochún.
+Practitioners believe that the consecrated batá contain a substance called añá, itself an avatar of Ochún, and a manifestation of aché.
 Many drummers avoid mentioning the añá in public and may not refer to it by name.
-Drums which have not been baptised are not viewed as containing añá, and are called tambores judìos ("Jewish drums").
+Drums which have not been baptised are not viewed as containing añá, and are called tambores judíos ("Jewish drums").
 Particular rhythms played on the drums may be associated with a specific oricha, a group of oricha, or all of the oricha.
-Those playing the batá are called batáleros.
-Santería drumming is male dominated; women are discouraged from playing the batá during ceremonies, although by the 1990s some women practitioners in the U.S. had taken on the role.
-Practitioners explain the taboo with the view that menstrual blood can weaken the drum's añá, and that women playing these drums during ceremonies become infertile.
+Those playing the batá are called batáleros, and have their own hierarchy separate from that of the priesthood.
+Santería drumming is male dominated; women are discouraged or banned from playing the batá during ceremonies, although by the 1990s some women practitioners in the U.S. had taken on the role.
+Practitioners explain the taboo with the view that menstrual blood can weaken the drum's añá, or that the drum's desire for blood would drain the woman, causing her harm, or in some cases infertility.

 Praise songs are sung for the oricha, with specific songs associated with particular deities.
+These may be sung a cappella or with instrumental accompaniment.
 The lead singer at such ceremonies is known as an akpwón.
 During the opening verse of the song, the akpwón may break into a personal prayer.
 The akpwón can switch from song to song quickly, with the drummers having to adapt their rhythm accordingly.
 A chorus of singers will respond to the akpwón, often while swaying back and forth.
 These choral responses may split into a two or three-part harmony.
 Dancing also takes place, with each oricha associated with a particular dance style.
 The dances at the toque de santo are believed to generate aché, strengthening the link between the realms of the oricha and humanity.
 Dancing either alone or first in front of the drums at the toque de santo is considered a privilege and is usually reserved for the most experienced initiate present.
 There are specific rules of engagement that are laid out for taking part in the toque de santo; dancing poorly at the ritual is considered an insult to the oricha.